TheRacetrack/racetrack/racetrack_client/README.md

 ```
 This will set up a "remote" context for later use.

+### Checking current remote
+You can check your current remote with `racetrack get remote`.

+A command `racetrack get remote -q` (with flag `-q` or `--quiet`)
+prints only the current address of Lifecycle (without other logs), which makes it usable for scripts.
+Likewise, a command `racetrack get pub -q` (with flag `-q` or `--quiet`)
+prints the current address of Pub service.
+"Quiet" mode is automatically applied when not in a TTY.

 ### Logging in
 Log in to Racetrack with your user account (you can get your token from the Dashboard's profile page):
 ```shell